Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

 the system~\eqref{Teusys} falls in the framework of strong hyperbolic operators with homogeneous (respectively Dirichlet and Neumann) boundary conditions for the unknowns $(\al^{D},\al^N)$ as defined in~\cite{War15}.
 The result then follows from Theorem 2.3 in~\cite{War15}. \end{proof}

 Theorem~\ref{thm:wellposedness} tells us that the Teukolsky system~\eqref{Teusys} can be studied independently of having to address the problem of gauge.
 In fact, it is even believed that the Teukolsky quantities control the full solutions to the Einstein linearised equations up to pure gauge solutions and linearised Kerr(-adS) solutions.
-See~\cite{Wal73} where it was shown, in the $\La=0$ case, that if $\al^{[\pm2]}$ vanish identically, then the full solution is trivial (in the above sense), and~\cite{Daf.Hol.Rod19} where, in the Schwarzschild case, quantitative decay of the full solution (up to pure gauge solutions and linearised Kerr) is obtained from the decay of $\al^{[\pm2]}$.
+See~\cite{Wal73} where it was shown, in the $\La=0$ case, that if $\al^{[\pm2]}$ vanish identically, then the full solution is trivial (\emph{i.e.} it is a sum of a pure gauge solution and a linearised Kerr solution), and~\cite{Daf.Hol.Rod19} where, in the Schwarzschild case, quantitative decay of the full solution (up to pure gauge solutions and linearised Kerr) is obtained from the decay of $\al^{[\pm2]}$.
 With this in mind, in the Kerr-adS case, a cornerstone of our objective mentioned before Section~\ref{sec:introTeuk} is the following:\\

 \emph{Show that the solutions to the Teukolsky system~\eqref{Teusys} decay inverse logarithmically in time provided that the background Kerr-adS spacetime satisfies the Hawking-Reall bound~\eqref{est:HRboundoriginal}.}